-When you first get started, words like declension and conjugation seem pretty scary, but it’s just like getting to know the rules of any other language.
+When you first start learning, words like declension and conjugation seem pretty scary, but it’s just like getting to know the rules of any other language.

-- Verbs endings in Latin also change based on their tense.
-There are 6 verb tenses.
+- Verb endings in Latin also change based on their tense.
+There are 6 verb tenses

 Top reasons to learn Latin